DKatzlberger/Project_Y/README.md

 output_directory: your/save/location   # The script will create a directory at this place
 ```
 An example settings file for "interactions.R" can be found here [example_settings_interactions.yaml](https://github.com/DKatzlberger/Project_Y/blob/main/example_settings_interactions.yaml).
-The script will substitute not specified settings with default settings:
+The script will substitute not specified settings with default settings as follows:
 ```yaml
 filter_features: True
 data_type: Input_values